tsedio/tsed/docs/tutorials/seq.md

 }
 ```
-> Note: Seq module use the [ts-log-debug](https://github.com/TypedProject/ts-log-debug) as a default system logger
+> Note: Seq module uses the [ts-log-debug](https://github.com/TypedProject/ts-log-debug) as a default system logger

-> Note: Seq module use the log level from the @@LoggerSettings@@ (default level is debug)
+> Note: Seq module uses the log level from the @@LoggerSettings@@ (default level is debug)

 ## Example